matthew-c-keller/FISHR2/README.md

 3) IBD2 and IBD4  shared segments (where 2 or 4 IBD segments exist at the same location between two individuals) can now be detected by FISHR2.

-4) use "./FISHR2 -help" command to view the list of flags and their usuage.

 # Using FISHR2
 We highly recommend looking at a complete worked through example, which we supply in the following R script: FISHR2.complete.example.R

 The FISHR2 manual is available on the main repository (FISHR2.manual.pdf).

+Use "./FISHR2 -help" command to view the list of flags and their usage.

 # To Download: